Is this new account from Santander any good?

 If you’re savvy with those latter bills (by axing pay TV and going SIM-only on your phone), they’d amount to less than a tenner combined.
 Put broadband at £30 (you can get it for less) and water at £40 and you’re maybe nudging £500 combined.
 So I’d expect average households who have shopped around to get £5 at most from this part, or £60 a year.

-Though of course you could factor in the monthly fee against the total amount you make from this account, I think it makes sense to subtract the total here as you’re not likely to earn this money from another source.
-But do this and it means your profit could be as low as £2 a month, or £24 a year.
+Though of course, you should factor in the monthly fee against the total amount you make from this account.
+I think it makes sense to subtract the total here as you’re not likely to earn this money from another source.
+But do this and it means your profit could be as low as £2 a month, or £24 a year after the first year.

 How does it compare to other ways to get cashback on bills?

-If you don’t have that one, then your other main option is the full 123 account, which is still on offer to new customers.
-This offers the same improved cashback rates but you’ll pay £4 a month.
+If you don’t have that one, then your other main option is the Edge Up account, that has a slightly higher cap on cashback of £15 a month – though you’ll pay £5 a month.

-You could look at using a cashback card instead, with Chase offering 1% for a year and American Express’s Nectar card offering the same (but as Nectar points).
-There’s no cap here but you might find Council Tax excluded, while you’d lose out on a direct debit discount from energy bills.
+You could look at using a cashback card instead, with Chase offering 1% for a year (capped at £15 a month) and American Express’s Nectar card offering the same (but as Nectar points).
+You might find Council Tax excluded, while you’d lose out on a direct debit discount from energy bills.

 Santander Edge and Debit card cashback